-Preview is a tool that most Mac users use every day.
-I use it for viewing files, playing videos, and viewing images.
+Preview is a tool that most Mac users use every day for opening files, playing videos, and viewing images.
 I even use it for annotating images and making minor image edits.

-One of the primary ways that I use Preview with images is when I need to crop an image to only display a specific portion.
-You could choose to copy and paste the portion of the image that you wish to save to a new photo, but there’s extra steps involved there that aren’t necessary.
+One of the primary ways I use Preview with images is when I need to crop an image to only display a specific portion.
+You could choose to copy and paste the portion of the image that you wish to save to a new photo, but there are extra steps involved there that aren’t necessary.

-Instead, wouldn’t it be better if you could quickly crop an image using a handy keyboard shortcut?
-In this brief tutorial, I’ll show you how.
+Instead, wouldn’t it be better if you could crop an image using a handy keyboard shortcut?
+In this brief tutorial, we’ll show you how.

-Step 1: Open the image that you wish to crop in Preview
+1) Open the image that you wish to crop in Preview.

-Step 2: Use your mouse or trackpad to select the portion of the image that you want to keep.
+2) Use your mouse or trackpad to select the portion of the image that you want to keep.
 While selecting, you will see the crop dimensions.